-I’m Elliot Axelman, but you can call me Alu.
-Ten years ago, when I moved from my mother’s house in the ultra-orthodox Jewish world of Lakewood, NJ, to my father’s house in New York City, life immediately became much better.
 But as I began to follow politics closely over the past few years, I grew to hate NYC increasingly.
 I learned, moreso each day, that politicians naturally take away liberty from individuals and grant it to themselves in the form of power.
 That is the inherent function of government.
-I learned that the NYC and NY governments are horrible entities which epitomize big government regulation and taxation.
-My effective tax burden in NYC was around 45%.
-It was essentially impossible for me to own any firearm whatsoever.
-If I did not recycle at least five types of items regularly, police would punish me.

 Once I really started to pay attention to city and state laws and bills, I saw how convoluted and tyrannical the process was.
 NYC mayor Bill Deblasio decreased the city speed limit to 25 MPH and installed over 200 cameras that automatically ticketed drivers who exceeded 35 MPH.
 The plan for this winter is to install at least 600 more of those cameras ‘to protect the children’.
 New York regularly looks for ways to take more freedom away from individuals.

 After it initially slipped my mind, I was reminded about the Free State Project while finishing up my research for the freest state and preparing to move to Wyoming.
 Once my memory was refreshed, I spent some time on the Free State Project’s website, and I re-watched the video I had seen years ago, 101 Reasons Liberty Lives in NH.
 This tipped the scale from Wyoming to New Hampshire.

 Along with the other amazing porcupines, I will help you move in.
 As a paramedic, I’ve pretty much been lifting and moving heavy stuff in stressful situations since 2011.
 It would be my pleasure to help.
-If you need any help before or after the move, don’t hesitate to reach out to the FSP or any of us.
+If you need any help before or after the move, don’t hesitate to reach out to the Free State Project or any of us.
 I can easily be found on Facebook and I’d love to help other porcupines move to freedom!
 Together, we can secure the great liberties that we have and expand them to the point of true self-ownership.